 Last week, Congress approved an additional stimulus package that, among other things, replenishes the Paycheck Protection Program (PPP).
-Though the US Department of the Treasury has yet to implement rules for these additional funds, rehab therapy practice owners who are looking to obtain PPP funding should contact their banks immediately to discuss the application process, as these funds likely will be claimed even faster than the first round.
+Though legislation has not yet been signed and the US Department of the Treasury has yet to implement rules for these additional funds, rehab therapy practice owners who are looking to obtain PPP funding should contact their banks immediately to discuss the application process, as these funds likely will be claimed even faster than the first round.

 As the loans are disbursed, practice owners must focus on ways to properly—and efficiently—spend this money.
 Their goal should be to ensure the financial security of their practice while simultaneously maximizing loan forgiveness.
 To that end, we’ve put together this handy guide to using your PPP and Economic Injury Disaster Loan (EIDL) funding in the best way possible.
 But first, here’s a quick recap of the terms and purposes of PPP loans versus EIDLs:

 The PPP provides loans for small businesses—meaning 500 employees or fewer—to help those businesses retain employees.
 Here’s how they work:

 - Borrowers can request 2.5% of their average total monthly payroll cost (up to $10 million).

 - Businesses must have been operational with employees as of February 15, 2020.

 - The PPP will forgive up to eight weeks’ worth of payroll costs, mortgage interest, and utilities.
 (The eight-week clock begins ticking when the first installment of the money is dispersed.).

 - Borrowers must apply for forgiveness at the end of the eight weeks.

 - Unforgiven amounts convert into a loan with a two-year maturity period and a 1% interest rate.